martin0258/school/README.md

 # School

-This repository for handleing school works.
+This repository is for handling school works.